AmedeusM/Webpage_Amedeus/content/authors/admin/_index.md

 ---

 Welcome to my website!
 I am a recent PhD graduate from Jönköping International Business School (JIBS) at Jönköping University.
-I am affiliated with the Centre for Entrepreneurship and Spatial Economics ([CEnSE](https://ju.se/center/cense.html)).

 My research interests include behavioural household finance focusing on pensions and retirement, labour economics and development economics.
-In particular, in my thesis I explore how individuals react to various events and information regarding pension savings and retirement.
+In particular, my thesis explores how individuals react to various events and information regarding pension savings and retirement.
+My papers have been published in \textit{Journal of Economic Behaviour and Organisation} and \textit{Review of Behavioral Finance.}

-I am available for interviews during the 2022-2023 job market.
+I am in the 2022 - 2023 job market.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.